wormholecowboy/programming-notes/git.md

 ## Rebase can also be used to clean up history
 ## interactive rebase
-git rebase -i HEAD~4
-git rebase -i feature
+git rebase -i main  # from feature

 pick <commit>       use this
 fixup <commit>      meld into prev commit and discard message